conda-incubator/conda-store/docusaurus-docs/conda-store/explanations/conda-concepts.md

 conda-store helps create and manage "conda environments", sometimes also referred to as "data science environments" or simply "environments" in conda-store spaces.

-Environments are an isolated set of installed packages.
+An environment is an isolated set of installed packages.
 The [official conda documentation][conda-docs-environments] states:

 > A conda environment is a directory that contains a specific collection of conda packages that you have installed.